 - antiseptic (able to kill or discourage the growth of infectious agents)

 Lavender is a calming oil, but not just for your mind.
 It works on your skin too.
 Lavender is known to soothe your skin and help with wound healing.
 It also helps reduce the pain and lowers your risk of infection.

 Chamomile Essential Oil

-Another calming oil is chamomile - it isn’t just for tea.
+Another soothing choice is Roman chamomile oil - it isn’t just for tea.
 In fact, it has been used for centuries to treat a whole range of skin issues including sunburns and psoriasis.

 It has both anti-inflammatory and wound healing properties.
 So it should be a part of your sunburn-healing regime.

 Geranium has sedative and pain relieving properties making it useful in the treatment of painful burns of any kind.
 It can also help the area heal, since it wards off infections with it's anti-bacterial/fungal abilities.